about 10 years later

 so she would talk to me

-But unfortunatly I was to shy
+But unfortunatly I was a little shy.

 You see fashion is another world.